Cressida Dick ‘felt intimidated’ into quitting as Met Police chief

 “She felt intimidated by this process into stepping aside, and I can understand that.”

-Sir Tom, who stepped down from his post leading HMICFRS in March, concluded that “due process was not followed” and although the commissioner is not an employee of the mayor, “she was in effect constructively dismissed by him.”
+Sir Tom, who stepped down from his post leading HMICFRS in March, concluded “due process was not followed” and although the commissioner is not an employee of the mayor, “she was in effect constructively dismissed by him”.

 Sir Stephen welcomed the “thorough and impartial report”, while Dame Cressida, describing it as a “highly detailed and forensic account”, said: “I regret this report was necessary but I hope it will help create a sounder foundation for my successors.”